kakulukia/dotfiles/misc/ansible/README.md

 Choose any user who is either root or has sudo rights.

-After that set the username for whom the shell shell be setup inside pimp_shell.yml
+After that set the username for whom the shell shall be setup inside pimp_shell.yml

     vars:
       username: <username>